How to Start a Succesful Blog and Make Money In 2022

 1. Home Decor

-I love this niche because it’s very big, visual and creative.
-It’s also a great money making niche if you narrow down the topics.
-Home decor is a very big niche.
-You can write about small apartment, first apartment, decorating on a budget, best home decor DIY’s and so on.
+I love this niche because it’s enormous, visual, and creative.
+It’s also a great money-making niche if you narrow down the topics.
+Home decor is a massive niche.
+You can write about small apartments, first apartments, decorating on a budget, best home decor DIY’s and so on.

 Some of my favorite blogs in this niche: